US Mid Cap Growth

 Maintaining a Valuation Discipline

-- For every company in the portfolio we assess the intrinsic value and determine whether the company has an upside / downside potential that is at least 2-1.
+- For every company in the portfolio we assess the intrinsic value and determine the company's upside/downside potential.

 Why Amundi US?

-Key features of the US Mid Cap Growth Strategy include:
+Key features of the Amundi US Mid Cap Growth Equity Strategy include:

 Strategic Asset Allocation: The Strategy allocates assets strategically across four growth areas with the goal of providing a risk managed exposure that combines a core allocation to established growth companies with a measured allocation to companies that are emerging and / or experiencing structural change: